oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/kubernetes/k8s-ingress-controller.md

 - Specify transport option for the ingress route.
     * Select `Plain HTTP` for unencrypted traffic from client through ingress controller to the target service
-    * Select `SSL terminate at ingress controller` for SSL terminate at ingress controller and then unencrypted traffic from ingress controller to target service.
+    * Select `SSL terminate at ingress controller` for SSL terminating at ingress controller and then unencrypted traffic from ingress controller to target service.
 Check `Is target service WebLogic Console?
       ` if the target service is `WebLogic Console` service.
     * Select `SSL pass through` for SSL traffic pass through ingress controller and terminate at target service.
-Make sure the `Target Port` is SSL port.
+If you select this option, all SSL traffic from the `Virtual Host` will be routed to the target service.
+Make sure the `Target Port` supports SSL.
 - Use the `Ingress Route Annotations` table to add annotations to the ingress route, as needed.
 Do not remove any pre-populated annotations.